cardano-scaling/CIPs/CIP-0164/README.md

-  bitmap-based addressing scheme allows for compact requests for even thousands of transactions: a few hundred bytes of MsgLeiosBlockTxsRequest can request every transaction in even the largest EB, while a MsgLeiosBlockTxsRequest for a single transaction would old cost tens of bytes.
+  bitmap-based addressing scheme allows for compact requests for even thousands of transactions: a few hundred bytes of MsgLeiosBlockTxsRequest can request every transaction in even the largest EB, while a MsgLeiosBlockTxsRequest for a single transaction would only cost tens of bytes.
 Without a compact addressing scheme, a node that requires every transaction for some EB would essentially need to send a request that's the same size as the EB itself, which is large enough to be considered an unnecessary risk of increased